yangningBU/kadoop/README.md

 # Kadoop
-Meet up with your friends to discuss last night's scoop
+Get coffee with your friends to discuss last night's scoop